glennhelgesen/glennhelgesen1/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: test
+bio:

 interests:
 - Data Analytics and machine learning
-- Pandas, Plotly, scikit-learn,
+- Pandas, Plotly, scikit-learn
 - SQL and database management
 - New technology
 - Running